top of page

 Subordinate to the Department of Imperial Affairs are the Six Ministries:

-• Ministry of Rites: Ceremony and Education
+• Ministry of Rites: Oversees ceremony and education.

-• Ministry of National Defense: Military Affairs
+• Ministry of National Defense: Handles military affairs.

 Unearthed Copper Mirror of the Sui Dynasty